 For further information please download a copy of our Attendance Policy.

-Requests for leave of absence should be made in writing and addressed to Matthew Simpson, Inclusion Support Manager or the Attendance Officer.
+Requests for leave of absence should be made in writing and addressed to the Deputy Head teacher - Pastoral and Safeguarding or the Attendance and Family Liaison Officer.
 Please be aware that all applications for leave of absence during term time must be made in advance.

 We will not authorise absences for inappropriate reasons such as those set out below.
 Where there are instances of unauthorised absence then we may ask the Local Authority to issue parents with a warning letter or a Penalty Notice.